Trip the light fantastic: History

 Will be here with mop, and mowe.

 The phrase "He did trip it / On the toe" appears in the Jacobean song "Since Robin Hood", set to music by Thomas Weelkes in 1608.

-This expression was popularised in the American song "Sidewalks of New York" (melody and lyrics by Charles B. Lawlor and James W. Blake) in 1894.
+This expression was popularized in the American song "The Sidewalks of New York" (melody and lyrics by Charles B. Lawlor and James W. Blake) in 1894.
 Part of the chorus: